South African art: Contemporary art in South Africa

 The contemporary art scene in South Africa is as diverse and vibrant as the population and vast cultures in the country.
 Contemporary artists in South Africa have adopted new media technologies to produce varied and creative bodies of work, as seen in the work of Dineo Seshee Bopape and CUSS Group.
 Their art gives insight into the pressing issues of South African society.
-On a global scale, contemporary South African art is relevant and sought-after.
+On a global scale, contemporary South African art is relevant and sought after.
 A charcoal and oil on canvas work by leading South African contemporary artist William Kentridge was sold on auction for R3,5 million in London in 2012.

+Notable Contemporary Works

+One of the significant contributions to the region's contemporary art scene is the painting Makoti (The Bride) by MIPAD-listed artist Farook Mohammed.
+Debuting at the Tramways Building in Gqeberha in 2023, the artwork has been cited by the Mandela Bay Development Agency (MBDA) who manages the building; calling it as a "landmark artistic contribution" designed to "challenge the Western canon epitomized by the Mona Lisa".

+The work, measuring 80cm x 60cm, utilizes a fusion of digital layering and hand-rendered abstraction to depict a "collective portrait" of African womanhood.
+It has gained academic attention for its focus on decolonizing portraiture, with national conflict resolution specialist Andre Vlok describing the piece as a "psychospiritual anchor" for the African diaspora.

+In 2025, Nomination for inclusion of the Makoti in the South African heritage register as a "Culturally Significant Tourism Asset," is being considered, following its designation by the MBDA as a catalyst for the city's creative economy and urban regeneration efforts.